Hawaii Court Records

 The Voice Case Information System (VCIS): VCIS is a free electronic service offered to the public as a means of obtaining bankruptcy case information.
 VCIS may be accessed by calling (866) 222–8029 at any time and complying with voice instructions.
 The only requirement to access this service is a touch-tone telephone.
 Using VCIS, members of the public may be able to obtain the following case details:

-• Place and time of the first meeting and pending 341 meeting
+- Place and time of the first meeting and the pending 341 meeting

 How do I Find Out if My Bankruptcy Case is Closed in Hawaii?